robbobfrh84/ATD_API/README.md

 ### Ordered Development Steps:

 Initial code-base Setup:
 - [x] Create repository (ATD_API)
 - [x] Clone local development version
 - [x] Initialize npm package.json: $`npm init`
 - [x] Add express: $`npm install express --save-dev`
-- [ ] Build and test express place-holder `/` root page.
+- [x] Build and test express place-holder `/` root page.
-- [ ] Build and test API routes to `controller` folder.
+- [x] Build and test API routes to `controller` folder.

-Feature - routes:
-- [x] List the available routes.
+Feature - routes: List the available routes.
 - [x] Add `data` folder
 - [x] Create data parser method to convert csv to javaScript Object

-Feature - trips:
-- [ ] List of trips for a specified route
+Feature - trips: List of trips for a specified route
-  - [ ] Make Data Parser a shared method.
+- [x] Make Data Parser a shared method.
+- [x] Add info and example to root API

-Feature - stops:
+Feature - stops: A list of stops for a specified trip and direction
+- [x] Add info and example to root API

+Feature - embed urls:
-- [ ] List the available routes.
+- [ ] Add see all trips to all route objects in `/route`
+- [ ] Add see all stops for each direction in trips objects in `/route`

 ### Next Steps: